 The following is only for VIP delegates

 13:20 How to invest in longevity?
 Fund approach (panel)

 Dr. Alexandra Bause / Joon Yun moderated by Gregory Hung

 13:50 How can you achieve longevity? (panel)

-Longevity Investors Conference was planned to take place in the beautiful ski resort St. Moritz (Switzerland) but moved online due to Covid19.
+Longevity Investors Conference 2021 is planned to take place in the beautiful ski resort St. Moritz (Switzerland).

-We are looking forward to welcoming you in St. Moritz in 2021 again.
+We are looking forward to welcoming you in St. Moritz.